seratch/slack-remote-functions-on-cloudflare/README.md

 bun run src/manifest.ts
 ```

 If everything goes well, you will see a mesage like `!!!
-Visit https://api.slack.com/apps/{app_id} to install the ap !!!` on the terminal.
+Visit https://api.slack.com/apps/{app_id} to install the app !!!` on the terminal.
 Click the URL and install the app into your Slack workspace.

 ## Configure secrets